binance/binance-spot-api-docs/enums.md

 # ENUM Definitions

-This will apply for both Rest API and WebSocket API.
+This will apply for both REST API and WebSocket API.

 ## Symbol status (status)